-A “pay schedule” refers to the date(s) and time periods when employers are legally required to pay their employees.
-California labor laws state that most employers must pay their employees semi-monthly, or twice a month.
+A pay schedule refers to the date(s) and time periods when employers are legally required to pay their employees.
+California labor laws state that most employers must pay their employees no less frequently than semi-monthly, or twice a month.

 Exceptions to these rules do apply.
 For example, employers are only required to pay exempt employees (e.g., “professional” employees) once per month.
 This payment must be made on or before the 26th day of the month.
 In addition, overtime pay must be paid by the payday for the employee’s next regularly planned payment.